mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 ## [History (1)](/category/early-church)

 ### [Acts (28)](History/acts)

-- The author is Luke:
+#### Background:
-  - a non-Jewish doctor
+  - The author is Luke, a non-Jewish doctor
-  - traveled with Paul
+  - Written before Paul's death, Mid-60 AD
-  - most likely written during Paul's Roman imprisonment (60-62 AD)
+  - Luke traveled with Paul
   - Written for Theophilus (thee.aw.p.lus)

-- Captures the first **30 years of the church**
+#### Purpose:
-   - Jesus's ascension in 33 AD to Paul's imprisonment in Rome in 62 AD
+  - Captures the first 30 years of the church (Jesus's ascension in 33 AD to Paul's 1st imprisonment in Rome in 62 AD)

-- Outline:
+#### Chapters (28):
   - `1-7` Ascension, Holy Spirit, Signs and Wonders, New Believers, Stephen death
      - message spreading in Jerusalem
   - `8-12` Conversion of Paul, Peter healings, Acceptance of Gentiles, Peter freed from prison